 This trick utilizes the background priority register, 53275 (\$D01B).
 The Default mode sets all bits to 0, which causes the sprites to always have priority over background data.
-Admittedly, this is often what you want, but reversing the situation will give you some clever effects.
+Admittedly, this is often what you want,

 Warning: The Surgeon General has determined that the following six tricks and accompanying program will make it impossible for you not to be more creative in your sprite programming.